 Although some lenders have a minimum income requirement, others do not.
 If a particular provider does have minimum income requirements, you can find this amount on the Finder review page for that specific lender.
 If a provider sets no minimum income requirement, then look at the other conditions to make sure you meet them.

-Also, since income can be one of the most important factors a lender analyses, you can gain a good idea of how much you’re able to borrow with Finder NZ’s “Borrowing Power Calculator”.
+Also, since income can be one of the most important factors a lender analyses, you can gain a good idea of how much you can borrow with Finder NZ’s “Borrowing Power Calculator” below.
 Here, you can check your borrowing capacity based on the sources and amount of income you receive.

 What income do I need to get a loan?